tttmmmyyyy/polya-vector-field/README.md

-# Visualization of complex functions by Polya vector field
+# Visualization of complex functions as flow by Polya vector field

 Inspired by: https://observablehq.com/@vinicius-mello/polya-vector-field